fell

 Etymology 4

-From Middle English fel, fell (strong, fierce, terrible, cruel, angry), from Old English *fel, *felo, *fæle (cruel, savage, fierce) (only in compounds, wælfel (bloodthirsty), ealfelo (evil, baleful), ælfæle (very dire), etc.), from Proto-West Germanic *fali, *falu, from Proto-Germanic *faluz (wicked, cruel, terrifying), from Proto-Indo-European *pol- (to pour, flow, swim, fly).
+From Middle English fel, fell (strong, fierce, terrible, cruel, angry), either from Old French fel or from Old English *fel, *felo, *fæle (cruel, savage, fierce) (only in compounds, wælfel (bloodthirsty), ealfelo (evil, baleful), ælfæle (very dire), etc.), from Proto-West Germanic *fali, *falu, from Proto-Germanic *faluz (wicked, cruel, terrifying).
 Cognate with Old Frisian fal (cruel), Middle Dutch fel (wrathful, cruel, bad, base), German Low German fell (rash, swift), Danish fæl (disgusting, hideous, ghastly, grim).
-Compare also Middle High German vālant (imp).
+Compare also Middle High German vālant (imp) and Dutch fel (fierce, feisty, bitter).
 See felon.

 Adjective